 Group one modules

 - Big Data Epidemiology

 - Statistical Computing for Health Care Research

 - Introduction to Study Design and Research Methods

 - Evidence-based Diagnosis and Screening

-- an intensive week of five consecutive days of synchronous and asynchronous teaching sessions, and then a further period of activities (A mixture of self-directed and supported distance learning also delivered through the VLE).
+For other courses, five consecutive days of synchronous and asynchronous teaching sessions will be followed by a further period of activities (a mixture of self-directed and supported distance learning also delivered through the VLE).
 The final week of each module is for self-directed personal study, shortly followed by the assignment submission.
-Courses usually run over an 8 week period.
+These courses usually run over an eight week period.

 Part-time attendance details